Take this quiz--True or False: QE3 is:

 c) an infusion of capital from the Federal Reserve to stimulate the economy

 This is, after all, The Fiscal Times, so the answer is “c.”
-If the Federal Reserve moves forward with a third round of an unconventional government monetary policy called quantitative easing, which is used by central banks to stimulate the economy, it will be known as QE3.
+If the Federal Reserve moves forward with a the third round of an unconventional government monetary policy called quantitative easing, which is used by central banks to stimulate the economy, it will be known as QE3.
 It’s a grand attempt to fortify, rescue, and otherwise beef up the national economy after the financial crisis sucked the marrow out of it.
-It’s a cash infusion by the Federal Reserve, which buys its Treasury notes and bonds from securities dealers.
+It’s a cash infusion by the Federal Reserve, which buys its own Treasury bonds from banks.

 In short, it’s a stimulative tool, a liquidity bath.
 It’s money, money, money, money.